Priya Krishna (politician)

 Priya Krishna (born 27 April 1984) is an Indian politician from Karnataka.
 He is a member of the Indian National Congress.

 He was elected as a member of the Legislative Assembly of Karnataka from Govindraj Nagar, Bangalore in 2009.
 He was the youngest member of the Legislative Assembly of Karnataka at age 25.

 Early life

 Priya Krishna is the elder son of Smt.
 Priyadarshini and M. Krishnappa ex-minister, Karnataka.

-After his B.A. graduation in honored and LLB degree from Bangalore University, he finished his master's degree in political science from Mysore University.
+After his B.A. graduation with honors and LLB degree from Bangalore University, he finished his master's degree in political science from Mysore University.

 Career

 Priya Krishna entered politics in 2003, when he became an active member of the Karnataka Pradesh Congress Party (KPCC).
 He got elected as MLA after contesting the Govindraj Nagar elections.

 In the 2013 general elections, Krishna battled the Bharatiya Janata Party.
 Somanna shifted his constituency and took on Krishna's father M Krishnappa in the neighboring Vijayanagara Assembly constituency.

 Priya Krishna won and retained his seat in the 2013 Karnataka Assembly Elections with 42,460 votes, securing 55.36% of the total.